Saleh-Albrahim/Hashtag-filter/readme.md

 # Getting Started

-1. Clone this project
+1. Clone or download this project ( unzip it if you need to )

-2. unzip the project

-3. Type “chrome://extensions” in new tab in google chrome to bring up the extensions page.
+2. Type “chrome://extensions” in new tab in google chrome to bring up the extensions page.

-4. Once on this page, check “Developer mode” to enable loading unpacked extensions.
+3. Once on this page, check “Developer mode” to enable loading unpacked extensions.
 This will allow you to load your extension from a folder.

-5. Finally, click “Load unpacked extension” or simply drag the project folder onto the page to load up the extension
+4. Finally, click “Load unpacked extension” or simply drag the project folder onto the page to load up the extension

 ----------